crawl/crawl/crawl-ref/source/dat/translate/de/notes.md

 Not sure how to translate Ballostomycete spore.
 Words like Myxospore exist in both German and English, but the English version of Crawl does not use Ballistospore.
 How do you form a compound noun with Ballistomyzet?
 Ballistomyzetenspore?

+Boggart - in Harry Potter this is translated as der Irrwicht (pl: die Irrwichte), but the Spook-Zyklus (Wardstone Chronicles), Boggart (pl: Boggarts) is used: https://de.wikipedia.org/wiki/Spook-Zyklus

 ## Adjectives

 DCSS dynamically adds adjectives to things (unidentified items in particular).